 possibility of reduced pricing through networking with Wired West

-Westfield Gas and Electric/Whip City Fiber has proposed to partner with towns to design, construct, and operate a municipal internet network.
-Whip City has said that they would provide design and construction at cost.
-The town of Cummington will contract with Westfield/ Whip City or Wired West as MLP to MLP.
+Cummington MLP board has contracted with Westfield/ Whip City.
 It is anticipated that the 70% of the build would be paid for by the town and 30% would be funded by the construction grant from the state.

 Whip City has proposed offering 1 Gigabit tier of service for internet.
 They are negotiating with Wired West to handle operations for a regional system of town owned networks.
 This would help decrease the cost and regionalization would positively affect redundancy in the network.
 These prices and tiers are all being negotiated.

 Operations would be paid for by subscribers when the network is built and homes are hooked up.
 The price would need to cover all ongoing expenses and cover depreciation and debt service.
 As all of this is in negotiation at this point, we cannot give concrete figures, but expect the subscribers to pay less than $100/month.